porterjamesj/virtualenvwrapper.el/README.md

 #### `venv-cpvirtualenv`

 Makes a new virtualenv that is a copy of an existing one.
-Prompts for the names of both. *WARNING* This comes with same caveat as the corresponding command in the original virtualenvwrapper, which is that some packages hardcode their locations when being installed, so creating new virtualenvs in this manner may cause them to break.
+Prompts for the names of both. *WARNING* This comes with the same caveat as the corresponding command in the original virtualenvwrapper, which is that some packages hardcode their locations when being installed, so creating new virtualenvs in this manner may cause them to break.
 Use